 - Spread the grout.
 Using the grout float, apply the grout evenly into the spaces between tiles.
 Let it set for about ten minutes, then wipe away excess grout with the sponge and water.
 After a few hours, buff away any remaining film.

 - Prepare for tiling.
 Determine the position of the tiles on the wall using a pencil and level.
 Cover countertops and adjacent surfaces with a plastic sheet and/or masking tape.
+Gather the tools mentioned in the section above, as well as a utility knife, a notched trowel, and, if applicable, a tile saw (see below).

 - Position the tiles.
 Place the mosaic tile sheets in the proper position and press firmly.
 Use a utility knife to cut away the mesh on the sheets.
 To fit the sheets to your wall, you may have to cut them using a special tile saw.
 They are available for rent at tool centers.